 When it comes to firewood logs and lump charcoal, hardwood burns hotter and longer because the wood is denser, and you are burning the direct product of nature.
 But when the wood is turned into dust and then compressed into pellets, the density factor balances out, and density is almost the same in hardwood and softwood pellets.

 However, the manufacturers can control the pellets’ density by adding other products to their mix and alternating the pressing process.
-The best wood pellets for smoking are those that are 100 percent natural, contain no fillers or binders, yield minimum ash production and premium wood pellets burn cleanly.
+Wood pellets for smoking are those that are 100 percent natural, contain no fillers or binders, yield a minimum ash production, and premium wood pellets burn cleanly.